What is the average group size?

-Depending on the route and weather, we might advise you to bring additional items like additional water, lunch, rain-jacket, etc. On scramble and climbing routes, we supply ropes and safety gear.
+Depending on the route and weather, we might advise you to bring additional water, lunch, rain-jacket, etc. On top-end scrambling routes, we supply ropes and safety gear.
 We have spare hats, daypacks and waterproofs, so let us know if you need anything.

 We are flexible in this regard, but do recommend a starting time based on the weather and time of year.
-A late start on a hot day pretty much ruins the experience.
-In summer, an early start is imperative for getting the most out of the hike: there’s more shade at that time, the air is cooler, and the light is better for taking pictures.
+A late start on a hot day ruins the experience.
+In summer, an early start is imperative for getting the most out of the hike.
+There’s more shade at that time, the air is cooler, and the light is better for taking pictures.
 It’s hard to enjoy your surroundings and appreciate the view when you’re sweltering under the blazing African sun, struggling to breathe and streaming with sweat.
-But we realize that you’re on holiday and that you might not be an early bird; as long as you understand and accept the potential implications of hitting the trail late on a hot day.
+But we realize that you’re on holiday and that you might not be an early bird; as long as you understand and accept the implications of hitting the trail too late on a hot day.

 Must I book in advance?

-Payment in cash on the day of the hike, before or after the hike.
-We take no deposits, and no cancellation fees are charged in the event of bad weather.
-If you cancel within 24 hours of the meeting / pick-up time, for whatever reason other than bad weather, then a 75% cancellation fee applies.
+Payment in cash or with credit card on the day of the hike.
+We take no deposits, and there is no charge if we have to cancel due to bad weather.
+A 75% cancellation charge applies if you cancel less than 24 hours of the meeting / pick-up time for reasons other than bad weather.

 How do I get to the starting point?

 If you don’t have a rental car, we offer free pick-up and drop-off in the city area.
-Our cars take up to 4 people, and since it’s a courtesy service, spaces are allotted on a first-come-first-served basis (first 4 people to book for any given day).
-Free taxi pick-up for others, but not drop-off; however, we will obtain a reliable taxi for you on completion of the hike (about R120 to any address within the city area).
+Our cars take up to 4 people.
+Since it’s a courtesy service, spaces are allotted on a first-come-first-served basis (first 4 people to book for any given day).
+Those who miss out on our courtesy pick-up: we’re happy to sponsor your taxi fare (city area) to the start of the hike.
+Return to your hotel for your account.

 What is the elevation gain on a hike up Table Mountain?